What to do in Kotor: the Most Picturesque Town in Montenegro

 So, we have just finished talking about all the fun things to do on a day trip to Kotor in the section above.

-What to do on longer stays in Kotor
+What to do on multi-day trips and longer stays in Kotor

 Visit Perast Town (again)

-Perast is a historic town in Montenegro, known for its Baroque architecture, located in the Bay of Kotor.
-Look at this beautiful view of Perast, taken from my boat tour.
-It looks unbelievably pretty, isn't it?
+Perast is a pretty town located on a slop off the Bay of Kotor in Montenegro.
+Look at this beautiful view of Perast I took from my boat tour.
+It looks unbelievably picturesque, isn't it?

-Even though you may have already taken a two-hour boat ride to Our Lady of the Rocks, I suggest revisiting and spending more time in Perast.
-The short 30-minute visit during the tour didn't allow me enough time to fully explore the town.
+Even though you may have already taken the two-hour boat ride to Our Lady of the Rocks with a stop in Perast, I suggest revisiting and spending more time in Perast.
+The short 30-minute visit during the tour didn't allow me enough time to fully explore the town, even though I managed to climb all the way to the town's hill top.

-I decided I will return to explore more of Perast's architecture, and eat at a waterfront restaurant: one looked particularly picturesque, with table right by the water.
+I decided I will return to explore more of Perast's architecture, and eat at a waterfront restaurant: one looked particularly picturesque, with tables right by the water.

 I also wanted to explore the second island off Perast that was not included in the first boat tour (see the next item on my list).

 So, my advice is - visit Perast again.
-This time, consider taking a bus ride to Perast to have an authentic taste of the local life.
-That's how lots of locals get around.
+This time, consider taking a bus ride to Perast to have a taste of authentic travel and local life.
+That's how lots of locals get around there: using the bus.

 red roofs of Perast town near Kotor & steep ⛰ as a backdrop as seen from my boat